 Patients who have diabetes can present with symptoms of hypoglycemia at relatively higher serum glucose levels.
 The chronic hyperglycemia alters the "set point" in which neuroglycopenic/neurogenic symptoms become apparent.
 This phenomenon is referred to as "pseudohypoglycemia" because the serum glucose may be within normal range despite symptom presentation.

 As previously mentioned, documentation of Whipple’s triad is a potential indicator of hypoglycemia, and any initial laboratory evaluation should confirm hypoglycemia.
 Other pertinent labs to consider include insulin, proinsulin, and C-peptide levels during any episode of suspected hypoglycemia.
 If C-peptide levels are low in the presence of high insulin levels, the patient has received exogenous insulin.
-The pro-form of insulin created within the body is attached to C peptide.
-The body then cleaves C peptide from the pro form of the molecule to create active insulin.
+The pro-form of insulin created within the body is attached to C-peptide.
+The body then cleaves C-peptide from the pro-form of the molecule to create active insulin.
 Elevated C-peptide levels and insulin levels can be seen with secretagogue agents such as sulfonylureas or insulin secretagogues since both classes of agents stimulate endogenous insulin secretion.

 Once the use of exogenous insulin administration is ruled out, sources of endogenous hyperinsulinemia need to be considered.
 Localization is usually performed via abdominal computed tomography (CT) with MRI.

-Identification of a hypoglycemic patient is critical due to potential adverse effects including coma and/or death.
+Identification of a hypoglycemic patient is critical due to potential adverse effects, including coma and/or death.
 Severe hypoglycemia can be treated with intravenous (IV) dextrose followed by infusion of glucose.
 For conscious patients able to take oral (PO) medications, readily absorbable carbohydrate sources (such as fruit juice) should be given.
 For patients unable to take oral agents, a 1-mg intramuscular (IM) injection of glucagon can be administered.
 Once the patient is more awake, a complex carbohydrate food source should be given to the patient to achieve sustained euglycemia.
 More frequent blood glucose monitoring should occur to rule out further drops in blood sugar.

 Glycemic control has been an important aspect of medical management due to the association between glycated hemoglobin levels and cardiovascular events in diabetes mellitus type 2 patients.
 In the 2008 ACCORD trial, it was determined that intensive therapy (defined as a goal hemoglobin A1C less than 6.0%) did not significantly reduce major cardiovascular events and was associated with increased mortality and risk for hypoglycemia.
-It should be noted, however, that the intensive therapy group had proportionally more participants using rosiglitazone compared to the standard therapy group (91.2% versus 57.5%), thus possibly contributing to an increased incidence of cardiovascular events in the intensive therapy group.
+However, it should be noted that the intensive therapy group had proportionally more participants using rosiglitazone compared to the standard therapy group (91.2% versus 57.5%), thus possibly contributing to an increased incidence of cardiovascular events in the intensive therapy group.